EudyContreras/Chronox.NetCore/README.md

 ```

-You can also specify what you attempt to extract from the input by specifying which parsing method to use: If Parse is used the parser will attempt to determine the type. **Please** use the exact parsing for more accuracy and less overhead.
+You can also specify what you would like to attempt to extract from the input by specifying which parsing method to use: If `ChronoxParser.Parse` is used the parser will attempt to determine the type. **Please** use the exact parsing methods for more accuracy and less overhead.
+When using exact parsing all othe parsing types and formats are ignored.

 ```c#